isabella232/core-services-learn.en/help/mobile-ios-objective-c-implementation/publish.md

 **To Validate the Changes in the Staging Library**

-1. In your Launch property, open the [!UICONTROL Environments] page
+1. In your Experience Platform Launch property, open the [!UICONTROL Environments] page

 1. In the [!UICONTROL Staging] row, click the Install icon

    ![Install icon](images/mobile-launch-installIcon.png) to open the modal
    ![Go to the Environments page and click to open the modal](images/ios/objective-c/mobile-publishing-getStagingCode.png)

 If you use a different workspace for your Staging app, you would need to make sure that this workspace has all of the Pods and app updates that you made throughout this tutorial.
-At this point, the only difference in the installation instructions from your development environment is the Launch reference in the Core Configuration, as highlighted in the screenshot above.
+At this point, the only difference in the installation instructions from your development environment is the Experience Platform Launch reference in the Core Configuration, as highlighted in the screenshot above.
 You would need to update the corresponding line in your AppDelegate.h file and rebuild your app.

 In real-life, once your QA team has signed off by reviewing the changes in the Staging environment it is time to publish to production.